vmta/codesync/README.md

       common functions that are (or may be) used across other scripts

-    - variables
+    - config
-      holds default values for various variables used in the scripts
+      holds default values for various config used in the scripts